jmarquez211/Emissions-France/README.md

 # Emissions-France
 Streamlit Web App

-All the information can be found on GReport file.
+All the information can be found on Report file.

 The datasets df_r and data2019_r1 are cleaned and processed.
 The original dataset can be found here: